endurodave/AsyncMulticastDelegateModern/docs/DETAILS.md

 The behavior of the delegate library when invoking asynchronous non-blocking delegates (e.g. `DelegateAsyncFree<>`) is to copy arguments into heap memory for safe transport to the destination thread.
 All arguments (if any) are duplicated.
 If your data is not plain old data (POD) and cannot be bitwise copied, ensure you implement an appropriate copy constructor to handle the copying.

 Since argument data is duplicated, an outgoing pointer argument passed to a function invoked using an asynchronous non-blocking delegate is not updated.
-A copy of the pointed to data is sent to the destination target thread.
+A copy of the pointed to data is sent to the destination target thread, and the source thread continues without waiting for the target to be invoked.

 Synchronous and asynchronous blocking delegates, on the other hand, do not copy the target function's arguments when invoked.
 Outgoing pointer arguments passed through an asynchronous blocking delegate (e.g., `DelegateAsyncFreeWait<>`) behave exactly as if the native target function were called directly.